Regretfully, there is no Opt Out Academy this year (Apr-May 2019).

 - to permanently end the use of STAAR as a promotion standard in grades 3,4, 6, 7 [requirement waived this year]

 At the state level, opt out goals are

-- to oppose the A-F School Accountability System to be implemented in 2017-18
+- to oppose the A-F School Accountability System

 - to demand that Texas only administer standardized tests in grades (3,5,8,10) and subjects (reading and math) required by federal law

 - to oppose the use of test scores as a promotion standard in any grade